tommaclean/meet-in-the-middle-back-end/README.md

 1. Clone this repo (along with the frontend repo) to your hard drive.
 2. First CD into the meet-in-the-middle-back-end repo
-3. Start the Rails server first (so that it uses port 3000) running 'rails s'
+3. Start the Rails server first (so that it uses port 3000) running `rails s`
 4. CD into the meet-in-the-middle-front-end repo
-5. Start NPM server by running 'npm start'
+5. Start NPM server by running `npm start`
 6. When the dialog appears to ask to run on port 3001 (or any different port than 3000), press 'Y'
 7. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.